chrisgrieser/obsidian-smarter-paste/README.md

 When published, it will be available in Obsidian's Community Plugin Browser via: `Settings` → `Community Plugins` → `Browse` → Search for *"Tasty Pasta"*

 ## Contribute
+Adding to more pasting formatting to `clipboardConversions` should be fairly straightforward and self-contained; to add some formatting rules, basic JavaScript and Regex probably suffice.

 Please use the [`.eslintrc` configuration located in the repository](.eslintrc) and run eslint before doing a pull request, and please do *not* use `prettier`. 🙂

 ```shell